 A number allocated to short workings of 623 but it has not been used since 1978.

 There was a route 42A which ran from Caulfield to Auburn via Tooronga Road from March 1925 until December 1925.
 The service recommenced in August 1928 as the 61A Malvern to Tooronga, followed by the 79A Tooronga to Auburn in July 1933.
 This route was extended to Cotham Road in August 1935 and to Kilby Road, Kew in July 1936.
 By 1944 a Mr. E. Staunton ran the 61A and in April 1945 Mrs D. Christie ran the 79A.

-The 61A was extended to Hartwell in July 1952 and the 79A was extended from Tooronga to the Toorak Tram in 1953 to replace the old 56A Toorak Tram to Hartwell which had recently closed.
-During 1954 Staunton bought the 79A and formed the 61A Malvern to East Kew with a branch to Ashburton which lasted for an unknown period.
+The 61A was extended to Hartwell in July 1952 and the 79A was extended from Tooronga to the Toorak Tram in 1953, replacing a section of the old 56A Toorak Tram Terminus to Hartwell that had recently closed.
+During 1954 Staunton bought the 79A and formed the 61A Malvern to East Kew with a branch to Ashburton that lasted for an unknown period.
 Staunton now traded as Green Bus Lines and extended the service to Belford Road, Kew in January 1955.

 Staunton sold out to the Melbourne Motor Coach Company in September 1965 who, in turn, sold out to Shave Bus Service in April 1966.
 They immediately altered the route to Chadstone – Caulfield – Tooronga – East Kew.
 There may have been a period when Melbourne Motor withdrew from the route before Shave took over.